OBF/bosc_materials/BOSC_review_process.md

 # BOSC Review Process

-(Version 1.9, 2026-03-04)
+(Version 1.10, 2026-04-05)

 BOSC is run by volunteers--we couldn't do it without your help!
 Please review these guidelines before signing up as a reviewer.

 ## BOSC 2026

 [BOSC 2026](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB 2026](https://www.iscb.org/ismb2026/), which will be held in person in Washington, DC, USA (with a remote participation option).

 ISMB has many COSIs.
 Each COSI has its own review committee and process.
 This document applies only to BOSC.

 ## Reviewer requirements

 BOSC reviewers participate in this process by invitation only.
 Reviewers are invited by the BOSC Organizing Committee.
-If you’d like to volunteer as a reviewer, please contact us at [bosc@open-bio.org](mailto:bosc@open-bio.org) and let us know (in your own words, not with AI) why you want to be a reviewer, and tell us a bit about your experience reviewing abstracts or papers and your knowledge of open-source bioinformatics.
+If you'd like to volunteer as a reviewer, please contact us at [bosc@open-bio.org](mailto:bosc@open-bio.org) and let us know (in your own words, not with AI) why you want to be a reviewer, and tell us a bit about your experience reviewing abstracts or papers and your knowledge of open-source bioinformatics.

 Since BOSC 2026 will be part of ISMB, all members of the BOSC review committee members must read and agree to follow the [ISMB Code of Conduct](https://www.iscb.org/about-iscb/policy-statements-bylaws-and-legal-documents/iscb-a-safe-space-code-of-conduct), as well as the review process outlined here.